 In 1985, he became an offensive assistant at Boston College, assisting with the quarterbacks and working with the wide receivers.
 In 1986, he helped direct the Eagles to a 9‑3 record and a victory in the Hall of Fame Bowl.

 He returned to Maine in 1987 as the quarterbacks and receivers coach for Murphy.
 His coaching helped develop Mike Buck, the Maine career passing leader, who led the Black Bears to their first NCAA Division I‑AA playoff appearance in 1987.
 In 1988, he was promoted to pass game coordinator and directed the Yankee Conference’s top passing offense.

 In 1989, he was promoted to offensive coordinator by first-year head coach Tom Lichtenberg.
 Cosgrove coached the Yankee Conference’s top offensive team, as the Black Bears averaged over 440 yards a game in total offense en route to a school-record nine wins, the Yankee Conference championship, and the school’s second NCAA tournament appearance in three years.
 From 1990–92, he continued to serve as the top offensive assistant under Ferentz.

-He and his wife, Marilyn, live in Bangor with their twins Matthew and Carly, 17; and daughter, Sydni, 14.
-They have an older daughter, Jeri, who is 20 and is a junior at the University of Maine.
+He and his wife, Marilyn, live in Bangor.
+Cosgrove and his wife are the proud parents of twins Matthew and Carly, 20; and daughter, Sydni, 17.
+Matthew currently attends the University of Maine and plays football for the Black Bears.
+They have an older daughter, Jeri, who is 23 and a recent University of Maine grad.